raerickson/football_book_code/README.md

 $ pip install -r requirements.txt
 ```

+A brief introdution to Python environments is supplied in the `PYTHON.md` file.

 ## Coding Note

 We coded our examples with a focus on being easy to explain and use.